RobertSzujo/Termux-UbuntuBox/README.md

 To stop the XFCE4 desktop, use the "Exit VNC" button on the desktop if you use VNC, or stop the Termux-X11 app using the notification panel if you use X11 connection.
 To exit from the Ubuntu proot-distro, use the "exit" command.

+This installation also includes a non-root user called "ubuntu" (password is also "ubuntu"), which is used by default.
+This user also has sudo privileges for executing commands as root.
+While it is possible to create and use different users, I heavily recommend using the default one as most custom scripts were made in that user in mind.

 ## Notes about GPU acceleration (VirGL)

-> So far, only Samsung XClipse 920 GPU (Exynos 2200) is currently confirmed to work, while I experienced immediate crash on Adreno 650 (Snapdragon 865).
+> So far, only Samsung XClipse 920 GPU (Exynos 2200) is currently confirmed to work.
 Other GPUs may or may not work, feel free to try it and feedback on the Reddit thread (see on the bottom of page).

 GPU acceleration is not enabled by default, as it is not very stable at the moment.
 You can use the 'source ~/enable-gpu-acc.sh' command to enable GPU acceleration for the current terminal session.
 For Wine, you can see separate shortcuts on the desktop for launching in GPU accelerated mode.

 Currently, GPU acceleration is avaiable for OpenGL 4.0 or below.
 However, graphical problems, or app crashes are quite common, so if you are experiencing problems, you can always stick with software rendering (llvmpipe).

-GPU acceleration should work with any Android device as long as it has Vulkan support (so both Mali, Adreno and RDNA2 GPUs should work).
+GPU acceleration should work with any Android device as long as it has Vulkan support (at least in theory).
 However, I only tested it on one device so far: Samsung Galaxy S22 (Exynos 2200, RDNA2-based GPU).

 For the best performance, using Termux-X11 is heavily recommended when using GPU acceleration (using VNC takes a massive hit on performance).